 - Braise tough meat.
-When you are preparing stew, some meat is very tough, necessitating simmering before using it in your stew.
+Some meat is very tough when preparing stew, necessitating simmering before using it in your stew.

 - Stir-fry onions and peppers.
-It is majorly done to enhance the flavour of the main dish.
+It is mainly done to enhance the flavour of the main dish.

 - Fry pork chops or chicken.
 Pan-frying these dishes gives them a unique crispy coating.

 - Broil casseroles, usually during the main meal.

 - Pan-sear steaks before tossing them onto the grill

 Also, see our frying pan vs saucepan article.